-PERS is a cost-sharing, multiple-employer, defined benefit public employees' retirement system.
+PERS is a cost-sharing, multiple-employer, defined benefit public employees' retirement system which includes both regular and police/fire members.
 PERS is administered to provide a reasonable base income to qualified employees who have been employed by a public employer and whose earnings capacities have been removed or substantially impaired by age or disability.